rgdonohue/foss4gna-2018/PITCHME.md

 console.log('PDF syllabus written to file')
 ```
 ---

+---

 ## Part II.
-How using Git improves the learning process
+Using Git within the learning process

 ---